James E. Short Center

 The Federal Teacher Education Assistance for College & Higher Education (TEACH) Grant Program is for upper division students accepted into the UMW Teacher Education Program (TEP).
 Available to full-time Junior/Senior students in the Education major, the program provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families in a teacher shortage subject.
 If these terms are not met, the TEACH grant becomes an unsubsidized loan with retroactive interest.
 Students are required to do an “Intent to Serve” each year with the Department of Education.
 Guidance will be posted on the student’s DAWGS account.

-A Federal Perkins Loan is a low-interest (5%) loan for students with financial need.
-The school is the lender.
-A typical award at UMW is $2,000/year.
+A Federal Perkins Loan was a low-interest (5%) loan for students with financial need.
 Repayment of the loan is deferred while the borrower is enrolled at least half-time in an approved institution of higher education.
-Priority is given to full-time students.
 Interest begins to accrue and repayment starts nine months after the borrower ceases to be enrolled at least half-time.
 Repayment may be extended over a maximum of ten years.
 Under certain circumstances, the Perkins Loan can be canceled.
 Information regarding loan cancellation and deferment is available in the Financial Aid Office.
-Perkins Loans are very limited.
 Previous borrowers should monitor their account at http://efpls.com.
-You can also call our loan servicer, ECSI at 1-800-458-4492.
-If you transfer you must complete a Department Form which can be obtained at the address above.
+You can also call our loan servicer, ECSI at 1-866-313-3797.
+If you transfer you must complete a Deferment Request for In-School Form which can be obtained at the link above

 Federal Direct Loan

 Federal Direct Loans are low-interest loans (variable interest annually for borrowers) offered by the United States Department of Education to students attending school at least half-time.
-Students must complete the FAFSA form and apply through the Financial Aid Office, students must sign a promissory note and complete an Entrance Counseling electronically to receive these loans.
+Students must complete the FAFSA form and apply through the Financial Aid Office.
+Students must sign a Promissory Note and complete an Entrance Counseling electronically to receive these loans.
+Both forms are available at Student Loans.gov.

 Students may choose from eight major repayment plans for federal student loans, including who can participate, how long a student would be paying off debt, and whether a student can qualify for special federal benefits with a certain plan.
 Students should access the National Student Loan Data System (NSLDS) to find their Servicer and work with them to choose the repayment plan that is most appropriate.